Age of Steam Roundhouse: History

-The roundhouse was built by Jerry Joe Jacobson, former CEO of the Ohio Central Railroad System (OCRS).
+The roundhouse was built by Jerry Joe Jacobson, former CEO of the Ohio Central Railroad System (OHCR).
 In October 2008, Jacobson sold his interest in OCRS to Genesee & Wyoming, including the track, modern equipment, and most of the workshops and depots.
 Jacobson kept a collection of vintage steam and diesel locomotives, other old equipment, and a depot at Sugarcreek, Ohio.
 He bought 34 acres in Sugarcreek and began constructing a roundhouse to house his collection.
 The roundhouse building was completed in 2011 and all of the steam locomotives, along with a few other select pieces of rolling stock in Jacobson's collection, were moved inside the roundhouse that same year.
 It was the "first large roundhouse built in the United States since 1951," with the previous building being Nickel Plate Road's roundhouse in its Calumet Yard.
 As of 2012, the Age of Steam Roundhouse's website outlines its goals as: